What TV show would you choose?

 Remember The Ghost and Mrs. Muir or Bell, Book, and Candle?
 These classics are about skeptical Ordinaries who finally come around to accept the extraordinary.

 I love “Ghosts,” currently running on CBS.
 Poor Jay does his best.
-But he lives in a house inhabited by ALL spirits of those who died on the property
+But he lives in a house inhabited by ALL spirits of those who died on the property…even a Viking!

 Precisely what happened in my Baga Shores series.